Daytime television in the United States: Current

-Morning news programs
+News programs

-These network news programs provide more in-depth coverage of news and current events that are broadcast on the evening news.
-These programs may also cover life-improvement tips; such as healthy dieting and exercise, do-it-yourself household projects, and other advice and tips to enhance one's well-being.
-They may also include celebrity guests and concert performances by popular music acts.
-Most morning shows follow a particular format with hard news and interviews with newsmakers and correspondents in the first half-hour, true crime stories in the second, and lighter fare such as celebrity and lifestyle stories in the second hour (with the concert, if any, closing out the show in the last half-hour).
-Morning news programs usually occupy the 6:00 to 8:00a.m. or the 7:00 to 9:00a.m. time slot.
+Daytime network news programs, due to their longer timeslots, provide more in-depth coverage of news and current events than evening newscasts, which are 30-minute programs.
+These programs may also feature cooking segments, health/lifestyle information, celebrity guests, and concert performances by popular music acts (usually on Friday).
+Most morning shows follow a basic format of hard news and interviews with newsmakers and correspondents in the first half-hour, true crime stories in the second, and lighter fare such as celebrity and lifestyle stories in the second hour (with the concert, if any, closing out the show in the last half-hour).
+Network morning news programs usually occupy 7:00 to 9:00 a.m. time slot, with local affiliates usually having their own morning newscasts preceding them, as well as brief updates (on most affiliates) towards the end of each half-hour during the network show.